Dental floss: Floss pick

 There are two types of angled floss picks in the oral care industry, the Y-shaped angle and the F-shaped angle floss pick.
 At the base of the arch where the "Y" begins to branch there is a handle for gripping and maneuvering before it tapers off into a pick.

 Floss picks are manufactured in a variety of shapes, colors and sizes for adults and children.
 The floss can be coated in fluoride, flavor or wax.

 History of floss pick

 In 1888, B.T.
 Mason wrapped a fibrous material around a toothpick and dubbed it the "combination tooth pick."
 In 1916, J.P.
 De L'eau invented a dental floss holder between two vertical poles.
 In 1935, F.H.
 Doner invented what today's consumer knows as the Y-shaped angled dental appliance.
 In 1963, James B. Kirby invented a tooth-cleaning device that resembles an archaic version of today's F-shaped floss pick.

 In 1972, an inventor named Richard L. Wells found a way to attach floss to a single pick end.
 In the same year, another inventor named Harry Selig Katz came up with a method of making a disposable dental floss tooth pick.

-Environmental Impact

-It’s estimated that the yearly production of almost 5 billion single-use flossers for North America emits about 10,000 metric tons of carbon dioxide equivalents per year.
-This results in 10 million pounds of plastic trash entering the North American environment every year.